ryanrolds/screeps-bot-choreographer/README.md

 * `LOG_WHEN_PID='<prefix>'|null` - Logs with tracers matching the prefix will be output to the console
 * `RESET_PIDS=true|false` - Will reset the PID controllers - useful when PID controllers are spawning too many haulers

-## Stats

-Statistics for the dashboards are written to memory under `stats`.
-Its setup to be consumed by [my fork of screeps-grafana](https://github.com/ryanrolds/screeps-grafana).

 ## Strategy

 ### Central Planning